sombriks/sombriks-hq/assets/posts/0016-vanilla-sql-cookbook.md

 -- and this is how do you load new data based on the old data

-insert into messages (id,msg) values select id,msg from from complaints
+insert into messages (id,msg) select id,msg from complaints
 ```

+Since column names are matching, there is no need to alias column names.

 ## 6 - The natural (left) joins